backstreetbrogrammer/35_ParallelStreams/README.md

 Size of the backed array is always a power of 2: 16, 32, 64, etc.

 The entry object is stored in this array based on the hashcode of the key and randomly split across the array.
-For the hash collisions, the same bucket can have linked list of entry objects.
+For the hash collisions, the same bucket can have linked-list of entry objects.

 Therefore, although splitting a set is easy and reaching the center is inexpensive, still it's impossible to know if both the halves contain equal number of entry objects.